 A book that caused a sensation and the film, considered today as arguably the greatest film ever made, ‘The Godfather’ revolutionized the mob-war genre and took the film industry by a storm.
 Detouring from its quotidian predecessors, the film tried to translate the point of view of the mobster’s conflict and dilemma protecting the ones they love to the audience.
 Based on Mario Puzo’s novel of the same name, the film didn’t glorify bad guys, but it glorified what the bad guys would do to protect their families.
 Innumerable production halts, countless antics of its stars and its dark theme cast an equivocal shadow on its completion.
 But director Francis Ford Coppola held his own, cast the people who had been etched into his relentless vision (if not for him, Marlon Brando and Al Pacino wouldn’t have been a part of the film).
 He took the audience into the mobs home, acquainted us with their secret family recipes and made us a part of christening their new-born, we saw something we had never seen before.
 The essence of the mobster genre changed forever and the legacy of the film lives on today.

-Read More: The 20 Best Hollywood Movies of the 1990s
+Read More: Best Hollywood Movies of the 1990s